Neuro-Dynamics/LeelaTestReporter/README.md

 ## Usage

-1. Wait for the web GUI to open
+1. Wait for the web GUI to open in  your browser
 2. Enter your data
 3. Press the Generate Report button
 4. Copy the report to discord
+5. Close your browser tab (in some cases you may need to close the command window as well)